-Avoiding contagious diseases like the common cold, strep throat and the flu is important to everyone.
+Avoiding contagious diseases like strep throat and the common cold or flu is important to everyone.
 Here are some easy things you can do to fight the spread of infection.

 - If your hands do not look dirty, clean them with alcohol-based hand sanitizers.
 Rub the sanitizer all over your hands, especially under your nails and between your fingers, until your hands are dry.